Day 152 of Year Long Road Trip Along America’s Scenic Byways

 VANilla followed the snaking Umpqua River for miles, as I listened to the book, Around the World in 80 Days.
 The sea green water flowed between trees standing on both banks as dark clouds loomed above.
 Along the way, we stopped at the Rochester Covered Bridge, and finally pulled into the Wal-Mart parking lot where a geocache was hidden just 80 feet from where I parked.
 There were way too many muggles warrant searching for it now…perhaps later.

 The rain subsided briefly and I felt like a short walk so I punched the points of interest in Gina my GPS.
-Stewart Park was only half a mile away.
+Joseph H Stewart State Recreation Area was only half a mile away.
 A very wet nature trail weaved behind a pond which was home to geese and a variety of ducks.
 The locals sat in their cars and threw bread crumbs to the birds while I piled on a few layers of clothes and took Petey geocaching in the tall, rain soaked grass.
 We found two more caches…one near a bridge and one super glued to a pine cone!
 That was a new one for me.